 Once they get the hang of it, you can make it harder by putting treats in only some of the wells.
 This is definitely an inexpensive game your dog will enjoy playing for a long time.

 Red light/green light is an excellent game to teach impulse control.
 It’s basically just a fun way to reinforce your dog’s obedience.

-If your German Shepherd has already mastered their stationary commands (e.g., sit, down, stay) as well as their release command (e.g., free), this game will be a breeze to learn.
+If your German Shepherd has already mastered their stationary commands (e.g., sit, down, stay , and place) as well as their release command (e.g., free), this game will be a breeze to learn.

 The best way to play this is with a tug toy, rope toy, or flirt pole.
 Play with them as energetically as you can.

 Then, say “red light,” stop playing, and command them to sit.
 Pause for about 2 seconds and say “green light,” give them their release command, and start playing again.

 The goal of the game is to make sure they follow their commands even when they’re stimulated by play.
 As your GSD improves, lengthen the time between your red light and your green light.

 Eventually, they’ll know exactly what to do when it’s red light and green light, and you won’t need to give them their specific commands.

 If you are interested in learning more mental exercises for your German Shepherd, check out Brain Training for Dogs.